Harry Alpert

-Harry Alpert (1912 – 1977) was an American sociologist, best known for his directorship of the National Science Foundation's (NSF) social science program in the 1950s.
-During his time at the NSF (1953-1958), Alpert guided the development of the U.S. NSF's earliest efforts to provide funding to the social sciences, and helped to establish the agency's basic policy framework for funding social science research and fellowships.
+Harry Alpert (1912–1977) was an American sociologist, best known for his directorship of the National Science Foundation's (NSF) social science program in the 1950s.
+During his time at the NSF (1953–1958), Alpert guided the development of the U.S. NSF's earliest efforts to provide funding to the social sciences, and helped to establish the agency's basic policy framework for funding social science research and fellowships.
 In his short five-year term as director, Alpert was able to establish a viable policy framework for NSF funding that would help to demonstrate both the value and scientific legitimacy of social science research.

 Early life

 Born to a Jewish family in New York City, Alpert completed his undergraduate studies at the City College of New York in 1932 before enrolling in Columbia University's graduate program in sociology the following year.
-Alpert's strong interest in French sociology took him to the French universities of Paris and Bordeaux from the period of 1932-1933.
-After completing his master's degree in 1935, and his doctoral degree in 1938, Alpert took up a postdoctoral fellowship at the University of Chicago from the period of 1940-1941.
+Alpert's strong interest in French sociology took him to the French universities of Paris and Bordeaux from the period of 1932–1933.
+After completing his master's degree in 1935, and his doctoral degree in 1938, Alpert took up a postdoctoral fellowship at the University of Chicago from the period of 1940–1941.

 Although Alpert was interested in a range of foundational issues regarding the social sciences, Alpert's doctoral dissertation, as well as a number of his early publications focused on the famous French sociologist Emile Durkheim.
 In an attempt to promote Durkheim's social theories to American academic audiences, many of Alpert's early studies as well as his highly influential book, Emile Durkheim and His Sociology, aimed to clarify how Durkheim understood the ontology of the social word, social science methodology, relations between the social and natural sciences, and the social relevance of social science.

 After Alpert received his Ph.D. in 1938, he worked as an assistant professor of sociology at the City College of New York.

 Participation in the war effort

 During the 1940s Harry Alpert was one of the many social scientists who became involved in the war effort.
-Alpert worked in the United States Office of War Information from 1943 to 1944; the Office of Price Administration from 1944-1945; in the Bureau of the Budget from 1945 to 1948; and as a consultant on manpower problems for the United States Air Force's Research and Development Board from 1948-1950.
+Alpert worked in the United States Office of War Information from 1943 to 1944; the Office of Price Administration from 1944 to 1945; in the Bureau of the Budget from 1945 to 1948; and as a consultant on manpower problems for the United States Air Force's Research and Development Board from 1948 to 1950.
 His participation in these federal positions made statistics and public opinion research central interests for Alpert, and helped to establish him as an important figure in both of these areas.